SiddharthHareendran/Kaggle-Competition-Regression-Analysis-for-US-Patents/README.md

 # Kaggle-Competition-Regression-Analysis-for-US-Patents
+This repository contains the code used implement ridge regression.
+Used only 50% of data for model evaluation due to lack of computational capability.

-Perform Regression analysis and predict forward citations a patent will receive.
+Task: Perform Regression analysis and predict forward citations a patent will receive.

 Data: US Patent Data - USPTO

 Objective: Predict the number of forward citations a patent will receive.